tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Answer (tbishaw-stat6250): The BESTw. format is the default format that SAS uses for writing numeric values.
 When there is no format specification, SAS chooses the format that provides the most informaiton about the value accorind to the avaible field width.
 - *Question* (cnguyen77-stat6250): What are included in the output of PROC MEANS?
 - *Answer* (cnguyen77-stat6250): By default, the MEANS procedure produces the n, mean, minimum, maximum, and standard deviation.
+- *Question* (sbagdi-stat6250): What should be done to produce specific statistics in PROC MEANS statement?
+- *Answer* (sbagdi-stat6250): In order to produce specific statistics and not the default ones, statistic keywords should be used in the PROC MEANS statements.